liapatiso95-ctrl/character-sheet/spells.md

 **Components:** V, S
 **Duration:** Instantaneous

 You cast sorcerous energy at one creature or object within range.
 Make a ranged attack roll against the target.
-On a hit, the target takes 1d8 damage of a type you choose: Acid, Cold, Fire, Lightning Poison, Psychic, or Thunder.
+On a hit, the target takes 1d8 damage of a type you choose: Acid, Cold, Fire, Lightning, Poison, Psychic, or Thunder.

-If you roll an 8 on a d8 for this spell, you can roll another d8, and add it to the damage.
+If you roll an 8 on a d8 for this spell, you can roll another d8 and add it to the damage.
 When you cast this spell, the maximum number of these d8s you can add to the spell's damage equals your spellcasting ability modifier.

-**Cantrip	Upgrade.** This spell’s damage increases by	1d8 when you reach level 5 (2d8), 11 (3d8),	and	17 (4d8).
+***Cantrip Upgrade.*** This spell’s damage increases by 1d8 when you reach level 5 (2d8), 11 (3d8), and 17 (4d8)

 #### Spare the Dying